Aspire-Infolabs/FWI_Prediction_Batch8/README.md

 A Machine Learning–powered Fire Weather Index Predictor with a Flask-based web interface that estimates wildfire risk using environmental and meteorological parameters.
 This project delivers an end-to-end ML pipeline, from data preprocessing to real-time deployment, designed for early wildfire risk assessment.

-## Overview

-Wildfires pose a significant threat to ecosystems, human life, and property across the globe.
-Rising temperatures, changing climate patterns, and dry weather conditions have increased the frequency and intensity of forest fires in recent years.
-The Fire Weather Index (FWI) is a scientifically recognized metric used by meteorological and environmental agencies to estimate wildfire risk based on weather conditions and fuel moisture levels.
-This project presents an end-to-end Fire Weather Index Prediction System that applies machine learning techniques to predict FWI values accurately and make wildfire risk assessment accessible through a user-friendly web application.

-## Problem Statement

-Predicting wildfire risk at an early stage is crucial for disaster prevention and environmental protection.
-However, traditional wildfire assessment methods are often complex, time-consuming, and not easily accessible to the general public or field officers.
-There is a need for an automated, data-driven system that can analyze environmental conditions and instantly predict fire danger levels.
-This project addresses this challenge by developing a machine learning-based Fire Weather Index predictor and deploying it as a Flask web application, allowing users to input weather parameters and obtain real-time fire risk predictions.

 ## Project Objectives

 The main objective of this project is to design and deploy a reliable machine learning model capable of predicting the Fire Weather Index using environmental data.
 The project aims to preprocess and clean real-world datasets, apply appropriate feature scaling techniques, train and evaluate multiple regression models, and select the best-performing model.
 Another key objective is to deploy the trained model using Flask to ensure the system is easy to use, interpretable, and accessible to non-technical users.